mdn/content/files/en-us/mdn/community/issues/index.md

 Do the following:

 - Before filing an issue, consider if you need to start a [discussion](https://github.com/mdn/mdn-community/discussions) in the MDN Web Docs project on GitHub.
-Use discussions to gain different viewpoints and to converge on an agreed upon course of action.
+Use discussions to gain different viewpoints and to converge on an agreed-upon course of action.
 This helps to keep issues focused and productive.
 - After filing an issue, try to fix the problem yourself.
 Read our [contribution guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md) to learn more.
 - If you have a question, you can ask using mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) without filing an issue.